Importing the datasets

 Select

-.
-Your map should now look like this, with the Allenstein region outlined and labeled. -
+OK.
+Your map should now look like this, with the Allenstein region outlined and labeled.

 The points representing the Polish cities in the

-layer are also quite small and difficult to see.
+poland-statslayer are also quite small and difficult to see.
 Let’s make them bigger.
-Double-click thepoland-stats
+Double-click thepoland-statslayer in theLayers Panelto open theLayer Properties. -

 Select the